x01Jin/ascend-os/docs/core_settings.md

 The Core Settings app is not listed in the Start Menu.
 To access it:

 1. Open **System Help**.
-2. Type `core` on your keyboard while the window is focused.
+2. Type `core` on your keyboard while System Help is open.
 3. The "c o r e" text at the bottom will flash, and the Core Settings window will open.

 ## Features